 But surrounded and under a constant rain of fire French casualties were also mounting yet blooded and exhausted though they were, without access to water, low on ammunition, and with no hope of relief they fought on exhorted to ever greater efforts by the omnipresent Danjou until struck down by a snipers bullet, and shot through the chest, he died.

-Shorn of their inspirational leader surely now the surviving Legionnaires would see sense and lay their arms but Danjou’s replacement Lt Vilain would prove no less determined to fight on.
+Shorn of their inspirational leader surely now the surviving Legionnaires would see sense and lay their arms but Danjou’s replacement Lt Vilain would prove no less determined.
 He shouted to his men:

 “I command you now, and tell you – we may die but we will never surrender!”